Failing to Prevent Fraud

 Reasonable Prevention Procedures

-Sec.199 (4) of the ECCTA 2023 suggests a defence may be available to the ‘failure to prevent fraud’ offence, where a large organisation can prove that, at the time the fraud offence was committed:
+A defence to the ‘failure to prevent fraud’ offence is available, where an organisation can prove that, at the time the fraud offence was committed:

 • the body had in place such prevention procedures as it was reasonable in all the circumstances to expect the body to have in place, or